How To Stop Caring What Others Think About You

 stop caring about what others think

-Your time is finite.
-The average person spends ~13 years of their life worrying about what others think.
+The truth is stark: Your time is finite, around 80 summers.
 Don’t lose those years to people who don’t matter.

 Allocate your caring budget to a few trusted people and stop funding everyone else’s judgment bank.